-Overview 3
+Dverview 3

 Event Ideas 5

 Planning a Successful Event 9

+1 1

-Communicate and Promote 11
+Communicate and Promote

 Celebrating Success 12

+sciebrating success 1 ∠

 Resources 13

 Overview

 About This Toolkit

 Congratulations on hosting an Every Kid Healthy Week event in April!
 You are part of a national movement taking action to make schools healthier places so kids can learn to eat right, be physically active and get equipped for success.
 Healthy kids are better learners!